Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 - A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy.
 - Azure Policies that will enable autonomy for the platform and the Landing Zones.
-- [Optional] An Azure subscription dedicated for management, which enables core platform capabilities at scale such as:
+- [Optional] An Azure subscription dedicated for management, which enables core platform capabilities at scale using Azure Policy such as:
   - A Log Analytics workspace and an Automation account
   - Azure Security Center monitoring
   - Azure Security Center (Standard or Free tier)
   - Azure Sentinel
   - Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics
-- [Optional] A landing zone subscription for Azure native, internet-facing applications and Resources, and specific workload policies such as:
+- [Optional] A landing zone subscription for Azure native, internet-facing applications and Resources, and specific workload Azure Policies such as:
   - Enforce VM monitoring (Windows & Linux)
   - Enforce VMSS monitoring (Windows & Linux)
   - Enforce Azure Arc VM monitoring (Windows & Linux)